FreeAndFair/dvl/README.md

 * The system should be able to provide an analysis of the turnout, both nationally and for specific turnout results.
 * The system should have a public API for the media or any citizen to access (after the election).
 * The system should be able to visualize the turnout results.

-* The system should print the list of eligible voters.
+* The system should be able to print the list of eligible voters.

 History
 ===